Key Health Coverage Definitions

 In addition to the Aetna network, the following providers are available at no additional cost to you if you are enrolled in one of our Nemours medical plans.

 • Gennev is here to assist women to prepare and get through menopause.
-All the providers are participating in-network and can assist with sleep and mental health, weight and body changes, heart and temperature changes, hair and skin changes, joint pain and more.
+All the providers are in-network and can assist with sleep and mental health, weight and body changes, heart and temperature changes, hair and skin changes, joint pain and more.
 Take a free assessment online to find out where you are on your menopause journey and receive customized recommendations and support.
 Providers are board-certified OB-GYNs with years of experience supporting patients through menopause and midlife.
 Online articles are available to help with boosting brain health, metabolic health and alternative treatments for those who are unable to receive hormone therapy.
-Start your journey now at www.gennev.com.

-* Eligible associates: Individuals enrolled in high deductible plans must first meet their deductible (IRS minimum required deductibles), but co-pays and coinsurance will be waived.
+* Eligible associates enrolled in the Green plan using Carrum Health: Individuals enrolled in our high-deductible plan must first meet IRS minimum required deductibles (for 2024, the minimum deductible for individual coverage is $1,600 and for family coverage is $3,200), but co-pays and coinsurance will be waived.
 Per IRS rules, a portion of any covered travel expenses will be reported as taxable income.

 Choosing the Right Medical Plan